giraycakr/discretemath/lectures/1intro.md

 ---

-## Content: Basic mathematics on the real numbers
+## Content: Basic Math on the Real Numbers
 Why: You need to be able to understand, write, and prove equations and inequalities involving real numbers.
 - Standard functions and their properties: addition, multiplication, exponentiation, logarithms.
 - More specialized functions that come up in algorithm analysis: floor, ceiling, max, min.

+---

 - Techniques for proving inequalities, including:
   - General inequality axioms (transitivity, anti-symmetry, etc.)
   - Inequality axioms for R (i.e., how < interacts with addition,multiplication, etc.)